Shipping insurance conditions

 - take precautionary measures to protect the insured Items and limit damage;

 - retain all rights and legal recourse options against the Carriers and/or any third party assumed to be responsible;

-- write clear, precise and significant reserves on the delivery slip;
+- in case of damage: write clear, precise and significant reservations on the Delivery slip;

-- take a picture of the Package and its contents;
+- take a picture of the Package and its content;

 - keep all packaging;

-- in the case of partial theft, file a complaint with the police.
+- in the case of theft, file a complaint with the police.

-- copy of the reserves sent to the Carrier and/or other responsible third parties, and of their replies;
+- copy of the claim sent to the Carrier and/or other responsible third parties, and of their replies;

 In all cases, the Insurer is subrogated in the rights of the Customer as regards undertaking actions of recourse against Carriers or any third parties assumed to be responsible.

 Article 12 - Cost of the Insurance Service / Refund

 12.1.
 The Insurance Service offered by Secursus costs 0.60% of the declared value of the Package, with a minimum cost of 5 per Package.
 No other costs are charged by Secursus to the Customer for the Insurance Service.

 12.2.
 The cost of the Service must be paid in full, upfront, on the day of subscription to the Service, by way of secure online credit card payment: Visa, MasterCard, American Express, other credit cards.